SK is thrilled to introduce you to Antoine.

-Antoine, born Donato Spinelli, was drawn to hairstyling because he enjoyed the ease of needing nothing but a pair of scissors to work—as well as the necessary proximity to women that the vocation brought him.
+Antoine, born Donato Spinelli, was drawn to hairstyling because he enjoyed the ease of needing nothing but a pair of scissors to work.

 Early in his new career, a mentor gave Donato a piece of advice that would shape the rest of his life.
 She said, “If you keep the name Donato, you’ll be destined for a life as a barber.
 But if you want to be a hair stylist and work with the models and celebrities, you’ll have to change your name to something French.”
 Donato promptly changed his name to Antoine, and it's stuck ever since.

 After working a bit as a hairstylist, Antoine saved enough money to buy a new Jaguar XKE convertible and a full-length fur coat.
 Thus equipped, he returned to Canada and proposed to Cesarina Allessandrini, a fellow hairstylist, professing his love and describing their potential new lives together in the US, now that he was eligible for citizenship.
 Cesarina had never been to the US and was hesitant to move.
 She accepted his hand in marriage on one condition: they must move to Hawaii.